 - Research methods

 - Aggression

 - Social influence

 - Language, thought and communication

+- Brain and neuropsychology

-- Psychologicl problems
+- Psychological problems

 Termly milestone assessments.

 This introduction to Psychology will help you gain knowledge and understanding of key issues surrounding Psychology.
 It is an introduction to the 'study of the mind' as it helps us to understand people's behaviour and predict how they are likely to behave in different situations.